I’m sure this is not what your mom and dad imagined when they scheduled your baptism day.

 I’m sure they didn’t imagine that there would be panic and anxiety over a virus.
 I’m sure they didn’t imagine that large gatherings, including church, would be discouraged.
 I’m sure they didn’t imagine that family members would actually avoid the baptism for fear of germs and death.

 I’m certain they wanted to celebrate this day with everyone–their family and also their friends from church.
-I’m certain they wanted you to be surrounded by those who love you, including two of you great-grandmothers, who are still living.
+I’m certain they wanted you to be surrounded by those who love you, including two of your great-grandmothers, who are still living.

 Things don’t always work out as we expect and this coronavirus was something we never saw coming.